bigfix/developer.bigfix.com/site/reference/types/fileset-version-record.md

 # mod_part of &lt;fileset version record&gt; : integer

-Returns the third component from a fileset version in the format &amp;quot;ver.rel.(mod).fix&amp;quot;.
+Returns the third component from a fileset version in the format "ver.rel.(mod).fix".

 # rel_part of &lt;fileset version record&gt; : integer

-Returns the second component from a fileset version in the format &amp;quot;ver.(rel).mod.fix&amp;quot;.
+Returns the second component from a fileset version in the format "ver.(rel).mod.fix".

 # unique value of &lt;fileset version record&gt; : fileset version record with multiplicity